-4.1.2.2 Commissioned Traffic Survey Data
+6.2.5.2.2 Commissioned Traffic Survey Data

-Due to the scale of the Proposed Scheme, a full set of consistent up to date traffic counts for a neutral period e.g. November / February when schools, colleges were in session was completed for the Proposed Scheme.
-Traffic surveys were undertaken in November / December 2019 (Pre COVID- 19) with the surveyed counts used as inputs to the model calibration and validation process of the strategic model and micro-simulation model.
+Due to the scale of the CBC Infrastructure Works, the Proposed Scheme required a full set of consistent updated traffic counts for a neutral period e.g. November / February when schools, colleges were in session.
+Traffic surveys were undertaken in November 2019 and February 2020 (Pre-Covid) with the surveyed counts used as inputs to the model calibration and validation process of the strategic model and micro-simulation model.
 The two types of counts used in the study are Junction Turning Counts (JTCs) and Automatic Traffic Counts (ATCs).